iamyevesky/Lehigh-Valley-COVID19-Database-Project/README.md

 to
 <link rel="stylesheet" href="style.css">

-Open index.html in the web browser
+5. Open index.html in your web browser